 Elene Ansaia Meipariani was born in Filderstadt in 1998.
 She had her first violin lessons at the age of five with Christine Schneider.
 At the age of ten, she carried on her musical education with Prof. Christine Busch and was accepted at the State University of Music and Performing Arts Stuttgart.
 In 2018/19 she continued her studies with Prof. Pryia Mitchell at the Kunstuniversität Graz and from October 2019 with Tanja Becker-Bender at the Hochschule für Musik und Theater Hamburg.

-Elene has won national and international prizes.
-She was awarded, among other prizes, the Advancement Award from the Tomastik-Infeld-Vienna-Foundation at the international Knopf Competition in Düsseldorf.
-In 2017, Elene won 3rd prize as well as the Pupil Jury Award for the most creative musical performance at the “Tonali” Competition in Hamburg.
-She also received the “Saltarello” Special Award, which includes a concert and recording at the broadcast hall “Sendesaal” in Bremen.
-Elene has also been the recipient of the Special Award of the North German cultural radio station NDR Kultur.
+Elene Meipariani has won numerous national and international prizes; including the sponsorship prize of the Tomastik-Infeld-Vienna Foundation at the international Knopf Competition in Düsseldorf.
+In 2017 she won the 3rd prize as well as the student jury prize for the most creative music mediation at the TONALi competition in Hamburg.
+She also received the “saltarello” special prize, which comes with a concert and recording at the Sendesaal Bremen.
+Elene Meipariani won the prize of the German Music Competition 2021 as well as the Rotary Special Prize with her piano trio E.T.A..

-In 2019 Elene Meipariani recorded a CD with two quintets by Maria Bach for the Cpo label.
-She also recorded Grieg’s 3rd violin sonata and Franck’s violin sonata in several radio productions for SWR2.
+In 2019 she recorded a CD with two quintets by Maria Bach for the label “Cpo”.
+Furthermore, she recorded the third violin sonata by E. Grieg as well as C. Franck’s violin sonata in several radio productions for SWR2.

-She is a scholarship holder of the Studienstiftung des Deutschen Volkes and the Riebesam Foundation.
+She is a scholarship holder of the German National Academic Foundation and the Riebesam Foundation.

-Elene Meipariani plays a violin by Domenico Montagnana from 1740, on loan from the Rudolf Eberle Foundation.
+Elene Meipariani plays a violin by Domenico Montagnana from 1740, a loan from the Rudolf Eberle Foundation.